EveryVoiceTTS/HiFiGAN_iSTFT_lightning/README.md

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/roedoejet/HiFiGAN_iSTFT_lightning/issues/new) or submit PRs.
+ - [Open an issue](https://github.com/roedoejet/EveryVoice/issues/new) in the main EveryVoice repo with the tag `[HiFiGAN]`,
+ - submit PRs to this repo with a corresponding submodule update PR to [EveryVoice](https://github.com/roedoejet/EveryVoice).

 This repo follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.